-There is no way I would have ever expected this game to be half as popular as it is with my son.
+There is no way I would have ever expected this sorting game about recycling to be half as popular as it is with my son.
 He has always loved garbage and recycling, but he took what I thought would be a fun activity and made it something he uses with this other toys.
 Calling it his recycling depot he has plopped it down on our family room floor all weekend next to the lego fire station and ferry dock.
 Oh and he continues to sort and re sort the items too!
 He’s using his imagination, pre math skills and problem solving too!

 - Gather your materials.
 You will need 2-3 containers, some card stock, magazines , scissors, and double stick tape.